raghav19/engineersdaybook/_posts/2025-12-10-how-we-used-configuration-heirarchies-to-support-scale-of-1million+-users-per-day-in-our-saas-infra.md

-# how we used configuration hierarchies at scale to support 1million+ users per day for our SaaS infra

 ansible is a great configuration management tool and especially at scale it becomes imperative to use patterns and well tread paths to define/apply/operate on your infrastructure, but can it provide great orchestration capabilities as well?

 in this write-up, i will go into the config pattern that scaled for us for our infra codebase that spans for supporting *<u>1 Million+ users per day, currently at 200K+ LOC</u>* all the way from dev to prod with our infrastructure tooling stack -> `terraform`, `ansible` and `python`